 The Center for Hispanic Resources was developed in response to the largely unmet needs of Spanish-speaking individuals in the Chester community.
 Its mission is to help local Hispanic residents learn about and obtain community resources.
 The Center for Hispanic Resources is a one-stop-shop that connects program participants and other individuals with a wide range of services, including case management, translation, appointment scheduling, health education, assistance with applications and agency referrals.
 El Centro, which is part of the women and children’s programs of The Foundation for Delaware County, is designed to meet a broad array of needs within the Hispanic population.
-It is located at 2602 W. Ninth Street, 2nd floor, Chester, Pa., and is open Wednesdays only, from 9 a.m. to 3 p.m.
+It is located at The Ruth Bennett Learning Center, 1350 W. 9th Street, Chester, Pa., and is open Wednesdays only, from 9 a.m. to 3 p.m.

 The center’s staff members are volunteers from the foundation’s Healthy Start program’s bilingual staff.
 They include Erica Loizos, Jan-Melisse De la Cruz and Daisy Artiles-Strekis, who are Healthy Start bilingual case managers.
 Each provides home visiting and case management services for a large immigrant and Spanish speaking population in Delaware County.
 Their genuine commitment is based on their understanding of the needs and concerns of families they serve.